Cyber Forensics

 Passwords

 Passwords feature enable us to retrieve the password-related information of the evidence.
-These passwords could be passwords stored within the browser, Windows Login Passwords, WE can also create a rainbow table by making the multiple combinations of the passwords and retrieve the passwords from the rainbow table.
+We can store passwords within the browser, use Windows Login Passwords, create a rainbow table by making multiple combinations of the passwords, and retrieve the passwords from the rainbow table.
 Under OSF passwords also have an option to decrypt an encrypted file.

 To start with open OSF and select passwords

-The first tab is to Find Passwords & Keys, this will allow recovering the stored password from the browser, outlook, windows auto logon passwords, etc. We can either do the live acquisition of current machine or Scan Drive and select any drive or evidence.
+The first tab is Find Passwords & Keys.
+This tab allows us to recover stored passwords from the browser, Outlook, Windows auto logon, etc. We can either perform a live acquisition of the current machine.
+Alternatively, we can choose Scan Drive and select any specific drive or piece of evidence.

-Click on the Config button, check the passwords you want to recover.
-Select the decryption settings based on requirements, we can include our dictionary file or can use an automatic dictionary.
-If credentials are known we can provide windows login credentials and click OK.
+Next, click on the Config button.
+Check the types of passwords you want to recover.
+Then, select the decryption settings based on your requirements.
+We can include our own dictionary file, or we can use an automatic dictionary.
+If the credentials are known, we can also provide Windows login credentials.
+Finally, click OK.

 All the passwords/product keys will get listed.